 What about diabetes treatment with gastric bypass surgery

-Recent studies show that surgical treatment of the type 2 diabetes can be much more efficient than the traditional anti-diabetic drugs and insulin injections in patients who suffer from obesity.
+Recent studies show that surgical treatment of type 2 diabetes can be much more efficient than the traditional anti-diabetic drugs and insulin injections in patients who suffer from obesity.

-It has been confirmed that the people who underwent a bariatric surgery are more likely to be able to control their diabetes, reduce their insulin dependence and lose weight more significantly.
-In fact, undergoing a surgery to control diabetes proved to be 3 to 4 times as effective as doing it in a traditional way (dietary restrictions, physical exercises and taking medicine).
+It has been confirmed that the people who underwent bariatric surgery are more likely to be able to control their diabetes, reduce their insulin dependence and lose weight more significantly.
+In fact, undergoing surgery to control diabetes proved to be 3 to 4 times as effective as doing it in a traditional way (dietary restrictions, physical exercises and taking medicine).